 The Hebridean Sky – Exploring the Ship

-Passenger cabins were on the third, fourth and fifth decks.
-The dining room was on the second deck with the crew quarters.
+The Hebridean Sky is designed where passenger cabins are on the third, fourth, and fifth decks.
+The dining room is on the second deck with the crew quarters.

-Our debriefings were in the meeting room on deck three, and deck four housed the lounge with bar, library, and outdoor space.
+Debriefings were held each day in the meeting room on deck three, and deck four is home to the lounge with bar, library, and outdoor space.

-You were allowed on the bridge to watch the captain and crew manage the ship unless they closed it which was rare.
-The view from the bridge was outstanding.
+The crew allowed passengers on the bridge to watch the captain and crew manage the ship.
+The view from the bridge is outstanding.

 Through a little bit of hunting, I found a great open space at the front of deck five.
 A small group would gather there and enjoy the wind as the ship moved towards the ocean.

-Once you were out on the open space of deck five, there were steps that led to the top where the Zodiacs were tethered.
+Out on the open space of deck five, there are steps that led to the top where the Zodiacs are tethered.

 The Zodiacs are the military-like dinghies used to take passengers to shore.
 I loved hanging out on this top deck.

-The food was really good, thanks to an incredible chef.
+During my trip, the food on board was really good, thanks to an incredible chef.
 She made pecan cookies that I still dream about.

 The dining room was free seating and had tables that could accommodate anywhere from two to ten, providing a variety of options.
 The guides spread themselves out and sat with different people each night.